 The Academy offers the Student Fellowship program to encourage students to experience the entire meeting, hoping that it will stimulate improved integration of all of the opportunities offered at the meeting, encourage future involvement, and persuade students to become Fellows upon graduation.

 The Student Fellowship program is a great opportunity for students to engage in cutting edge knowledge and technology through lectures, workshops, posters and much more!
 The program is geared to guide students to develop their skills as an optometric or vision science professional.

 The entire process of obtaining Student Fellowship takes place during the annual meeting:

 - Be a Student Member of the Academy.
 Your OD graduation date must take place after the annual meeting of which you are pursuing Student Fellowship.
-Residents are not eligible to participate.
+Residents and graduate students are not eligible to participate.

 - Before the annual meeting, notify the Academy you want to become a Student Fellow by selecting the "I want to pursue Student Fellowship" box during registration for the meeting